arlo-lib/ARLO/README.rst

 Why you should use ARLO
 =======================
- -It is well written and documented
+ *It is well written and documented

- -Given that AutoML (and thus AutoRL) are very computationally expensive ARLO tries to optimize as much as it can all the operations.
+ *Given that AutoML (and thus AutoRL) are very computationally expensive ARLO tries to optimize as much as it can all the operations.
   For example you can extract a dataset with a Data Generation block in parallel, you can learn RL algorithms in parallel, you can evaluate blocks in parallel and so on and so forth.

- -It is ``fully`` extendable: anything (a block, a RL algorithm, a tuner, a metric, an environment, and so on and so forth) can be made up into a Block compatible with the framework and the library.
+ *It is ``fully`` extendable: anything (a block, a RL algorithm, a tuner, a metric, an environment, and so on and so forth) can be made up into a Block compatible with the framework and the library.

   Practically, you are not bound to a specific set of RL algorithms, or to a specific tuner, as it happens with many AutoML libraries.